 A guide to owning more than one life insurance policy

-The quick answer to this is yes, you can!
-You’re allowed to purchase multiple forms of life insurance policies all at once or separately.
-This enables you to cover various facets of life’s risks while easing your burdens in case of crises.
+The quick answer to this is yes, you can purchase multiple forms of life insurance policies all at once or separately.
+This strategy enables you to cover various facets of life’s risks and has the benefit of enabling cancellation of one policy without affecting another.

 Why take out several life insurance covers?